dobbernaut/test-wdio/README.md

 Most editors can integrate directly with these tools, so that files will be checked and formatted.

 > On install of local dependencies `yarn install`, a git pre-commit hook will be added from [githooks](scripts/githooks/pre-commit).
-> This will run steps similar to `yarn lint:pretty` for the files to be committed.
+> This will run steps similar to `yarn lint-pretty` for the files to be committed.

 > **WARNING**: You can add **--no-verify** on your git commit to bypass the pre-commit hook...
 If you don't use it, that will be the end of it.
 I will not look for you, I will not pursue you... but if you do, I will look for you, I will find you... and I will kill you.

 Before then, the IDE will highlight issues and errors based on rules that were set in [.eslintrc.json](.eslintrc.json) to be fixed, see eslint [rules](https://eslint.org/docs/rules/).
 Here are the npm scripts to lint and check formatting:

-- `yarn lint:pretty` - see if there are linting issues and what files are not formatted correctly.
+- `yarn lint-pretty` - see if there are linting issues and what files are not formatted correctly.
-- `yarn lint:fix:pretty` - try to fix fixable eslint errors and re-format files in place according to the prettier rules.
+- `yarn lint-fix-pretty` - try to fix fixable eslint errors and re-format files in place according to the prettier rules.

 ## Structure